ICAMS/Kanapy/README.md

 # Features

--   Kanapy offers a Python Application Programming Interface (API) and can also be used through a Command Line Interface (CLI).
+-   Kanapy offers a Python Application Programming Interface (API).
 -   Possibility to analyze experimental microstructures based on [MTEX](https://mtex-toolbox.github.io/) functions.
 -   Generation of microstructure geometry based on statistical features as grain size distribution and grain aspect ratio distribution.
 -   Crystallographic texture reconstruction using orientations from